 Make Sure the Air Conditioning is On in Summer and the Heater in Winter

+Drive Carefully.
 Remember that your cat will be more sensitive to movement than you and any passengers are.
 Avoid bumps on the road and drive as smoothly as possible.
-Make sure that the carrier is secured properly, too, to prevent it from sliding about or bouncing against the seat.
+Ensure the carrier is secured correctly to prevent it from sliding about or bouncing against the seat.